zohaibus/context-protocol/README.md

 ### "This is too manual"

 Manual where decisions matter is a feature, not a bug.
-The friction is intentional — it's your quality control checkpoint.
+The friction is intentional and it's your quality control checkpoint.

 ### "What about [Mem.ai / Notion AI / etc]?"